Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 “Meditation / stress tracker”

-Consumer calmness, focus, breathing, EEG, or HRV tools remain biofeedback products outside CAIS and Sal-Meter boundaries.
+Consumer calmness, focus, breathing, EEG, HRV, or app-based biofeedback tools remain outside CAIS and Sal-Meter boundaries.

 “CAIS-inspired” device

 Inspiration does not equal compliance.
-Non-compliant derivatives may not imply equivalence to the canonical measurement system.
+Similar vocabulary does not create equivalence to the canonical measurement system.

 Unauthorized “v2.0” claim